 An over and between rafter insulation solution can be a feature of a new-build project.
 It is also suitable for retrofit with a substantial renovation of the roof.
 The loft space can be used as a habitable room.

-Celotex polyisocyanurate (PIR) foam insulation boards are easy to cut and handle.
+Rigid polyisocyanurate (PIR) foam insulation boards (such as Celotex GA4000 and XR4000) are easy to cut and handle.
 Once up at roof level, the between-rafter boards can be cut accurately to fit the rafter spacings.
 Being lightweight, they do not impose significant additional loads on existing structures.
 Where the insulation does not fill the total rafter depth, the low-emissivity foil facings can gain additional thermal benefit from the air spaces they face into.

 The building detail is for illustrative purposes only.
 It does not constitute advice and should not be relied upon.